mat-0/cheltenham-open-data/_pages/fix-my-street.md

 - Litter bags need collecting, 18th July :- [7899004](https://www.fixmystreet.com/report/7899004)
 - Flyposter on central reservation at dangerous junction, 18th July :- [7898840](https://www.fixmystreet.com/report/7898840)
 - TMC - Defects - Other FW6  Surface problem, 18th July :- [7898759](https://www.fixmystreet.com/report/7898759)
-- TMC - Defects - Vegetation problem, 18th July :- [7898487](https://www.fixmystreet.com/report/7898487)
-- You have reported that this is a closed case, but the ‘temp bus stop’ sign is still here.
-It has been turned around as people were standing there when there were other roadworks down the road a bit.
-It is outside number 309 Old Bath Road, gl53 9aj, 18th July :- [7898401](https://www.fixmystreet.com/report/7898401)

 <!-- fix_marker ends -->